 There are so many like-able people in this show it amazes me.
 Though, what confuses me relentlessly about this series is how the title character herself can be the world's most annoying bizatch.
 Yes, it's true, Nadia will make you want to slap her around more than Nemo, Grandis and Electra combined do so by the last episode...
 But don't let that discourage you, for everybody else MORE than makes up for her assholitude.

-Nadia is a girl in french who had a blue diamond that makes the world say "NO!"
-The bad guy wanted the blue diamonds but they never got.
-Boy and girl liked the plane and the lion (*ROAR!*) and the baby that had the baby in the very end.
-Crazy!!
-The sub in the space was blowing up the aliens and the frenchie tower got blow'd up with people!
-The Jambo-Jambo boy was cool but he already sexed the big woman and Nadia did not like the boy with the glasses and the balloon.
-The girl did not like the meat either and yelled at the baby and the glasses!!
-That was gay!!
+Nadia is a girl in France who had a blue diamond that makes the good guys in the world say "NO!
+Don't use it!"
+The bad guy wanted the blue diamond for bad reasons, but they never got it.
+The boy and girl liked each other, they flew in the boy's plane, and the lion (*ROAR!*) and the little girl who had a baby in the very end made this show crazy!!
+The submarine in space blew up the aliens and that frenchie tower got blow'd up with lots of people on it!
+Yes!
+The Jambo-Jambo boy was cool but he already got together with the big woman and Nadia did not like the boy with the glasses anymore, even though he made her the balloon.
+The girl did not eat meat because she was annoying, and she yelled at the boy in glasses all the time!!
 Eat meat, bitch!!
-The end was awesome with the Earth and the tank!
+The end was awesome with the Earth and the tank blowing everything up!
 Yahooooooooo!!!!!

 I was a little confused when the Rossman first made me watch this show.
 In the beginning I was suffering from inhaling too much monkey urine in my lab and I thought that I was watching a documentary about the Illuminati and the early U.S. undersea and outer space exploration units.